 He was born to his father Jane Kristof and mother Ladis “Kris” Kristof.
 Both Nicholas’ parents were long-time professors at Portland State University in Portland, Oregon.
-He spent the childhood life on a sheep and cherry farm in Yamhill, Oregon.
+He spent his childhood living on a sheep and cherry farm in Yamhill, Oregon.
 Jane’s parents belonged to Polish and Armenian ethnicity and came from Romania in the former Austria-Hungary.
-After World War II, that when Jane immigrated to the United States.
+After World War II, when Jane immigrated to the United States.

 Nicholas Kristof Wife

 He married his wife called Sheryl WuDunn.
 Sheryl is an American lecturer, business executive, and writer.
 She is also a Pulitzer Prize winner.
 As a senior banker, Sheryl focuses on growth companies in technology, new media, as well as emerging markets.
 Additionally, she works with double bottom line firms, women entrepreneurs, as well as alternative energy issues.
 The couple wedded in 1988 and share three children together namely; Geoffrey Kristof, Caroline Kristof, and Gregory Kristof.

 He attended and graduated from Yamhill Carlton High School.
 While in high school, Nicholas served as the student body president and school newspaper editor.
 He later became a Phi Beta Kappa graduate of Harvard College.
 At the University, he did a course in government and interned at Portland’s The Oregonian.
 He later worked for The Harvard Crimson newspaper.